 Outcomes of Conference

-At the conclusion of the conference, Commissioners may decide that no action is necessary, reprimand the client, encourage the client to enter into a Family Responsibilities Agreement (FRA), direct the client to relevant community support services or place the client on a Conditional Income Management (CIM) order.
+At the conclusion of the conference, Commissioners may decide that no further action is necessary, reprimand the client, encourage the client to enter into a Family Responsibilities Agreement (FRA), recommend or direct the client to attend relevant community support services or place the client on a Conditional Income Management (CIM) order, where they will become eligible for enhanced Income Management.

-During the conferencing process, Commissioners may decide to refer the client to support services such as:
+During the conferencing process, Commissioners may decide to refer the client under an FRC case plan to community support services such as:

 • Wellbeing Centres (WBCs) to address alcohol and/or drug misuse, gambling, domestic violence or social health-related issues